dokku/dokku/docs/deployment/schedulers/k3s.md

 > [!WARNING]
 > Certain ports must be open for cross-server communication.
 Refer to the [K3s networking documentation](https://docs.k3s.io/installation/requirements?os=debian#networking) for the required open ports between servers prior to running the command.

-For high-availability, it is recommended to add both agent and server nodes to the cluster.
-Dokku will default to starting the cluster with an embedded Etcd database backend, and is ready to add new agent or server nodes immediately.
+For high-availability, it is recommended to add both worker and server nodes to the cluster.
+Dokku will default to starting the cluster with an embedded Etcd database backend, and is ready to add new worker or server nodes immediately.

-When attaching an agent or server node, the K3s plugin will look at the IP associated with the `eth0` interface and use that to connect the new node to the cluster.
+When attaching an worker or server node, the K3s plugin will look at the IP associated with the `eth0` interface and use that to connect the new node to the cluster.
 To change this, set the `network-interface` property to the appropriate value.

 ```shell
 dokku scheduler-k3s:set --global network-interface eth1